CONCOURSE DENTAL GROUP

 Dental Crowns

-A crown is a porcelain or gold covering placed over a carefully prepared existing tooth.
-A crown strengthens, restores, and improves the appearance and function of your natural tooth.
+A crown is a covering placed over a carefully prepared existing tooth.
+It can be made of gold, porcelain, porcelain bonded to metal, or zirconium.
+A dental crown strengthens, restores, and improves the appearance and function of your natural tooth.

 - to prevent a decayed tooth from fracturing